khandelwal-arpit/springboot-starterkit/readme.md

 The current schema looks as follows:

 <img src="https://github.com/khandelwal-arpit/springboot-starterkit/blob/master/docs/images/db-schema.png" alt="spring boot"></a>

+- The authentication and authorization is governed by _User_ and _Role_ collection.
+- The _Agency_ collection keeps the details of agency along with who owns it.
+- The _Stop_ collection keeps the data about all the stops in the system.
+- The _Bus_ collection has the data of all the buses for various agencies along with their capacity and make years.
+- The _Trip_ and _TripSchedule_ collections keep the information about all the trips that agency owners create within the system.
+Information like source and destination stops, journey time, data of travel, tickets sold so far and the available seats is collected in them.
+- Last, the _Ticket_ collection keeps information about all the tickets issued in the application for various trips.

 ## Technology ##
 Following libraries were used during the development of this starter kit :